sampangivijayaraju/basics/README.md

 # basics
-learning hoe to use github
+learning how to use github